candera/shadowspawn/hobocopy/trunk/readme.txt

 !
 WHAT IS HOBOCOPY?

 HoboCopy is a backup/copy tool.
 It is inspired by robocopy in both name and in functionality.
-It differs greatly from roobcopy, however, in two respects:
+It differs greatly from robocopy, however, in two respects:

 1) It is not as full-featured as robocopy.
 2) It uses the Volume Shadow Service (VSS) to "snapshot" the disk before